adamcw/arxivsearch/README.md

 ## Installation ##

-* Update the options at the top of arxiv.py to suit your preferences (See: Options)
+* Update the options at the top of config.py to suit your preferences (See: Options)
-* Update score.py to include keyword, weight values for your own preferences

 ## Usage ##